jacksonmowry/Fourm/README.md

 ---

-Thank you for checking out TVfourm!
+Thank you for checking out TVforum!
 If you have any questions or feedback, don't hesitate to post an issue.